binzyw/docker/docs/installation/windows.md

 Docker daemon on Windows.
 The VirtualBox VM runs completely from RAM, is a small ~24MB download, and boots in approximately 5s.

 ## Requirements

 Your machine must be running Windows 7.1, 8/8.1 or newer to run Docker.
+Windows 10 is not currently supported.
 To find out what version of Windows you have:

 1. Right click the Windows message and choose **System**.

     ![Which version](/installation/images/win_ver.png)

     If you aren't using a supported version, you could consider upgrading your operating system.